spork87/tcvt/README.md

 requriements
 ============
-To run tcvt you need a Python 2.X where X is 6 or 7.
+To run tcvt you need a Python 2.6, 2.7 or 3.3.
 Other than that only standard unix tools such as man, make, gzip, sed are needed.

 license
 =======